POETRY MEMORIZATION & RECITATION

 If I am herding the boys somewhere I enjoy reciting this poem to make my urgency a little more playful and in accordance they become more cooperative.
 This is also a really fun poem to use with a homemade drum.
 Find instructions for that here.

-As you can see, I tailor poems that I memorize to what is around us.
+As you can see, I tailor the classic poems that I memorize to what is around us.
 Poetry does not need to be forced into recitation if you can preselect poems that will weave seamlessly into your life.
-A Child’s Garden of Verses by Robert Louis Stevenson is a great book to begin with as well as Mother Goose Nursery Rhymes.
+A Child’s Garden of Verses by Robert Louis Stevenson is a great book to begin with, as well as Mother Goose Nursery Rhymes.
 Many illustrators have their own adaptation, choose your favorite.
 I enjoy Kate Greenaway’s and Mary Engelbreit’s illustrations and selections.

-Poetry will adapt with the changing seasons of life.
+Poetry Adapts with the Seasons of Life

 Escape at Bedtime